alextanhongpin/evolutionary-architecture/README.md

 - write use cases for passwordless project
 - also take time to write an implementatio for server sent events and websockets with the background task worker with different languages
 - look into how to integrate background notification for websocket events

+## How to design slug history friendly Id
+## How to design tagging database systems
+## How to design mentions
+## Passwordless Login
+## Create a portfolio to showcase all the apps you build
+## Company Site

+## API Code Generation

+- Client side call
+- Backend side call

 ## Links